-37.1 20 minutes before the time for the start of the formation lap of Race 1 and Race 2 the pit exit will be opened and the cars will be permitted to leave the pits to cover a reconnaissance lap.
+37.1 Twenty-five (25) minutes before the time for the start of the formation lap of both Races the pit exit will be opened and the cars will be permitted to leave the pits to cover a reconnaissance lap.
 At the end of this lap, they will stop on the grid in starting order with their engines stopped.

-Should they wish to carry out an extra reconnaissance lap, this must be done by driving through the pit lane at the authorised pit lane speed between laps.
+Should they wish to carry out one extra reconnaissance lap, this must be done by driving through the pit lane at the authorised pit lane speed between laps.